lucivskvn/bedrock-engineer/docs/logging.md

 # Logging Hygiene and Redaction Policy

-The logging stack is built on top of Winston 3.18 and is configured to produce value-stable entries that avoid leaking sensitive runtime information.
-Metadata is automatically sanitised before it reaches any transport (console or rotating log files).
+The logging stack is built on top of Winston 3.18 and is configured to produce value-stable JSON entries that avoid leaking sensitive runtime information.
+Metadata is automatically sanitised before it reaches any transport (console or rotating log files), and every log event includes the active `correlationId`, `traceId`, and `spanId` when available.

 ## Message Guidelines